hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 - central kpis as part of the roadmap visual
 - high-level hypothesis instead of packed epics
   - project managers should pursue hypothesis
+- as software engineering is cyclical, agile roadmaps should include circles, not long bars

 Show the initial sketch of agile roadmaps